Kick streamer Matthewdota's 2026 net worth revealed

-Already famous for his pro Dota 2 career, Farith “Matthewdota” Puente has translated it into a new Kick streaming career that has fans talking about both him and his potential net worth.
+Already famous for his pro Dota 2 career, Farith “Matthewdota” Puente’s net worth is substantial and it can also be explained by his new Kick streaming career that catapulted him to greater recognition.

 Esports players, current and retired, make up a significant portion of gaming-focused streamers, and that number is actively growing on Kick.
 Former Overwatch player Felix “xQc” Lengyel is one of the platform’s figureheads, and others such as Sebastian “NEEX” Trela have transitioned Counter-Strike careers to a wider streaming audience.
 Even major tournaments are leasing exclusive streaming rights to Kick, signalling a significant change for the industry.